 Consistent exposures mean consistent scans that draw closer to your vision (meaning you spend less time tinkering in post-processing).
 But how do you know if you have consistent exposures?
 We encourage every photographer to study their Exposure Reference Sheets, which are provided for every roll with your scans.

-Here is an Exposure Reference Sheet for a roll of Kodak Portra400 35mm film.
 By comparing it to our Exposure Reference Sheet Guide below, you can see these frames are consistently overexposed at about +2 stops.
 This amount of overexposure is great for ensuring your shadows are properly exposed!

 So, how do you achieve consistent exposures?
 Good lighting and smart metering!